KaneHart/GTNH-2020/server/README.md

 ## Server Changes

-This is a list of server side changes we make and need to keep an eye from.
-Things like modified quests to mods we have to remove, include, etc. This is not a place for special information, ideas or plans that belongs in the main Readme file one directory above this.
+This is a very basic Server Side changes we have made to our server like mods, World Generation Info, etc.

 ### Removed Mods:
 * **LootGames-1.7.10-1.0.18.jar** - One Boring game, cheap loot, more world gen.